 Leonardo Nogueira, CEO, Prosperi

 Additionally, Recognize’s platform enables companies to take a more collaborative approach in publicly recognizing their employees.
-In terms of holiday parties, the Recognize platform includes features that facilitate employee acknowledgements through ‘crowdsourcing’.
-Through the ‘Nominations’ tool, employees can recommend colleagues for specific company awards (e.g. ‘Employee of the Year’) that can then be presented at the company-sponsored holiday party.
-And in addition to this public acknowledgement, managers can print and present auto-generated award/appreciation certificates to their direct reports.
+In terms of holiday parties, the Recognize platform includes features that facilitate employee acknowledgments through ‘crowdsourcing’.
+Through the ‘Nominations’ tool, employees can recommend colleagues for specific company awards (e.g. ‘Employee of the Year’) that can then be presented at the company-sponsored staff holiday party.
+And in addition to this public acknowledgment, managers can print and present auto-generated award/appreciation certificates to their direct reports.
 These visuals are excellent ways to publicly acknowledge the efforts and/or values of your workforce - especially at a company-wide, annual gathering.
 Not only are these recognition tools an effective way to commend employees for a ‘job well done’, but they also enhance an employee’s sense of perceived value at the company; this is a key aspect of employee retention.
 So Recognize can definitely help facilitate the public employee recognition process at companies’ annual holiday get-togethers.

 Given the mounting financial and personal pressures of the holiday season, many employees look to their companies for appreciation during this time of year.
 So it’s important for companies to continue investing in their employees through these popular perks.
-For employers that have the budgetary capacity, we recommend rewarding employees for a ‘job well done’.
-This can range from general gift cards for all employees to ‘high-performance’ awards to ‘prizes’ at year-end gatherings.
+For employers that have the budgetary capacity, we recommend rewarding employees for a job well done.
+This can range from general gift cards for all employees to ‘high-performance’ awards to ‘prizes’ at the year-end parties.
 And regardless of budget, all companies should consider investing in some type of year-end, holiday party.
 Not only are these events effective in boosting employee engagement and morale, but they can also be scaled according to budgetary constraints (e.g. office-based potlucks vs. full-scale venues).
 Both these perks appear to have a strong impact on employee performance and appreciation, which can directly impact turnover intentions and staff retention.
 Overall, companies are expected to demonstrate their gratitude for their employees during the holiday season - and this is definitely an area where the Recognize team would be more than happy to help.

 1. DelPrete, S. (2016).
 ‘Office Holiday Parties: An Investment in Employees and Company Culture’.
 American Association of Orthopedic Executives. https://www.aaoe.net/news/322278/Office-Holiday-Parties-An-Investment-in-Employees-and-Company-Culture.htm